Disagreement Resolution

 - Prevent disputes from escalating

-Mediation can not only resolve these issues but also help restore or improve the relationship between parents and the local authority or school.
-Our mediators are experts in ALN and have received accredited training.
+Specialist Casework support and formal Mediation can not only resolve these issues but also help restore or improve the relationship between parents and the local authority or school.
+Our staff are experts in ALN and have received accredited training in mediation.
 For more information see our ‘dispute resolution pages’.

 To make a referral please complete the DRS form: